Elizabeth Fair: Writing

 Fair wrote six novels of English village life that humorously and gently dissected the "polite social politics" of village denizens while managing to incorporate a romance or two.
 Reviewers typically compare her work to that of Margery Sharp or Angela Thirkell, with Stevie Smith and other reviewers noting that her work has affinities with Trollope.
 Of her novel All One Summer, the author wrote that it was meant for people like herself who "prefer not to take life too seriously".
 Writer Compton Mackenzie said of this novel that it was "in the best tradition of English humour".

 Fair's third novel, The Native Heath (1954) was published with a jacket design by Shirley Hughes.

 Fair published her last novel in 1960 and died in 1997.

+The six novels were reissued in new paperback editions by Dean Street Press in 2017.

+In the late 1950s Fair had written another novel, The Marble Staircase, but it was not published during her lifetime.
+It was believed lost, but in 2021 it was rediscovered by the author's heirs.
+It was published by Dean Street Press in 2022.